 3- ASO (App Store Optimization)

-Stated by Forrester, “63% of apps are discovered through app store searches, it is the most used method by users for finding and downloading new apps.” you can’t reach high rates of mobile user acquisition without powerful App Store Optimization strategy, and to be found in the real trick in here, if you manage to utilize ASO discovery strategies, then you got the key to win the game.
+Stated by Forrester, “63% of apps are discovered through app store searches, it is the most used method by users for finding and downloading new apps.” you can’t reach high rates of mobile user acquisition without a powerful App Store Optimization strategy, and to be found in the real trick in here, if you manage to utilize ASO discovery strategies, then you got the key to win the game.

 - Stuffed Title: Your title should achieve the heaviest search traffic, insert your most discoverable keywords in your title.
 But make sure you are not overdoing it and that your title is still attractive enough.

 - Analysis: Always keep an eye on your app store analytics.
-Frequently analysis your mobile growth insights and outcome, analysis your competitor’s activities, analysis your benchmark’s latest strategies.
+Frequently analyze your mobile growth insights and outcome, analysis your competitor’s activities, analysis your benchmark’s latest strategies.
 That will always keep you on the right track.

 - Generac Keywords: inserting Generac keywords will lower your discoverability chances and will not allow your app to be rated as it should be.
 Always go for specific keywords that relate the most to your app.